solship/Bonkfun-bundler-v1.1-trading-bot/README.md

 ## 🔒 Security

-Security is a top priority in Solana Bundler:
+Security is a top priority in Solana Bundler Bot:

 - **Local Storage**: All wallet data is stored locally in your browser
 - **No Server Communication**: Private keys never leave your device